Rjv-RY/distributed-rate-limiter/README.md

 ### WIP.

-**Current Status:** Persistent Storage for usage of Tokens across sessions/instances of the application using Redis.
+**Current Status:** Distributed Build: Persistent Storage for usage of Tokens across sessions/instances of the application using Redis.
 Three algorithms/approaches to test.

 ## Runing the app locally
 ```bash